Home values are forever in flux.

-But, of course, in real estate there are no guarantees.
+But, of course, there are no "sure things" in real estate.

-When your property appreciates you have a greater asset to borrow against, and you'll make a bigger profit when you sell.
+When your property appreciates you have more equity to borrow against, and you'll create a greater profit when you sell.

-It's critical that you go with a REALTOR® in Burlington who knows the factors that influence local prices.
+The most important thing is that you choose an agent in Burlington who recognizes the factors that drive local prices.

-Many assume that the economy is the greatest factor affecting real estate appreciation.
+The economy is assumed to be the most crucial factor affecting real estate appreciation.

-So when it comes to retaining their value, these communities consistently appreciate much more reliably than areas lacking key features.
+So when it comes to keeping their value, these areas typically appreciate the best.

-Prior home sales - Are homes on the market 30, 60, or 90 days or even longer?
-What was the selling price versus the asking price?
-Some information can often be retrieved from public records, but a good agent with a login to the local MLS will usually provide a more complete picture.
+Trends in home sales - What's the time on market?
+What was the final sales amount compared to the asking price?
+Some information can be obtained from public records, but a good agent with a login to the local MLS will often provide a more complete picture.